sabi03/CS50/README.md

 HELLO WORLD

 # CS50 Harvard Course
-This course is designed to give you a really good insight into programming and it was easy...ohm....
+This course is designed to give you a really good insight into programming and it was easy...oh, wait....
 I mean : this course is AMAZING and it really teaches you, how to think logically.
 It was very though at times, I have spent hours and hours sometimes to solve an issue.
 I have learned how to use Github, Stack Overflow, Amazon Web services and Reddit.
 I have came in good terms with the terminal as well.